Castilian Unity: Ideology

 UdCa defends the creation of a Castilian autonomous community, unifying the current 5 Castilian autonomies: Castilla y León, Castilla-La Mancha, Cantabria, Community of Madrid y La Rioja.
 UdCa is seen as a regionalist party, although its president, Emilio Nieto, defends that Castile is a nation in Spain, so the party is also usually categorized as moderate nationalist organization.
 The party is also conservative and positioned in the centre-right.

 History

 In the local elections of 2003 UdCa gained the mayorship in Puebla de Don Rodrigo and a total of 6 town councillors.
+In the local elections of 2023 the party gained 8 councillors in the Province of Valladolid, 3 in the Ciudad Real and 6 in Palencia.
+UdCa also won the mayoral elections of Lomoviejo, Matilla de los Caños and Cevico de la Torre, all of them in Castille and León.